ahmetunay/C_GTK_SimplePaint/README.md

 # C_GTK_SimplePaint
+Basic text editor made with C programming language and GTK+2.4 I used CodeBlocks IDE (MingwEdition) for this project.

 ## Features
 This Software have a "New File " "Read File" and  "Save File " properties on "File"  Tool  Bar